 Day Overview: For our last day we enjoy more

 there are tons of bike routes around this area.
 The path takes us a short distance

-from the river and believe it or not, we actually climb a couple small hills (70 feet) just before
+from the river and believe it or not, we actually climb a couple small hills (70

-gem of knowledge.
+this gem of knowledge.

 is worth stopping in to check out the churches, especially the St. Victor’s Cathedral

 (St. Victor Dom).
 This was also a former Roman settlement and undoubtedly Celtic

 before the Italians moved in.
 They have an archeological park but we did not go

 night.
 We find Hotel zur Post, Hagsche Str.
 44, 47533 Kleve, Telephone is 02821-24579

 or 02821-12761, Fax 02821-25790.
 They have about 15 rooms most with showers.
 They

 charge €55 for two people for one night.
-Kleves, situated on the left bank of the Rhine, was particularly
+Kleves, situated on the left bank of the

-of the Bulge was waged during WWII.
+the Battle of the Bulge was waged during WWII.
 A bit before that (say about 1,900

 years), it was one of the largest northern forts of the Roman occupation.